-Install manual service shutoff values at the supply and return lines of each unit.
-These shutoff values are used for routine service and for emergency isolation of the unit.
+Install manual service shutoff valves at the supply and return lines of each unit.
+These shutoff valves are used for routine service and for emergency isolation of the unit.

-Refer to the appropriate piping general-arrangement schematics for your system for the recommended, field-installed hardware such as shut-off valves and hose bibs.
-See Table 5.1 on page 27.
+Refer to the appropriate piping general arrangement schematics for your system for the recommended, field installed hardware such as shutoff valves and hose bibs.
+See Table 5.1 on page 29.